asksac/PrivateRouting/tf_modules/test_client/README.md

 # Module: test\_client

-This module can be used to create a client ec2 instance to assist in testing
-of HAProxy cluster (refer to diagram to see where client instance is located).
-By default, the client instance has `httpd-tools` installed.
-This provides access
-to utilities such as Apache Bench (for load testing).
+This module can be used to create a client ec2 instance to assist in testing of HAProxy cluster (refer to diagram to see where client instance is located).
+By default, the client instance has `httpd-tools` package installed.
+This provides access to utilities such as Apache Bench (for load testing).

 ### Usage: